cryptomessaging/persona-service/README.md

 Read requests are serviced by CloudFront, do not require authentication, and generally follow the pattern of returning an HTTP status 200 and the response body.
 ALL requests to paths under /personas will include the following response headers:

 - x-certification: EdSig ...
-- x-created: <date>
+- x-content-created: &lt;date&gt;
-- x-content-hash: CRC32C value
+- x-content-hash: SHA3 &lt;base64url&gt;
 - content-type:
 - content-length: